TelemetryDeck/docs/articles/anonymization-how-it-works.md

   - setup
   - how-to
   - privacy
-description: TelemetryDeck anonymizes user data, by salting and hashing IDs, to ensure anonymity and protect user privacy while still providing valuable insights.
+description: TelemetryDeck anonymizes user data, by double salting and hashing IDs, to ensure anonymity and protect user privacy while still providing valuable insights.
 lead: We take user privacy seriously.
 To ensure the privacy of our users, we use various techniques to anonymize user data.
-One of the ways we do this is by using a salted hash algorithm to anonymize user identifiers.
+One of the ways we do this is by using a double hashing technique to anonymize user identifiers.
 searchEngineTitle: How TelemetryDeck anonymizes user data privacy-friendly
-searchEngineDescription: TelemetryDeck anonymizes user data, by salting and hashing IDs, to ensure anonymity and protect user privacy while still providing valuable insights.
+searchEngineDescription: TelemetryDeck anonymizes user data, by double hashing and salting IDs, to ensure anonymity and protect user privacy while still providing valuable insights.
 ---

 ![The hand of a person holding a phone that displays a modified version of the TelemetryDeck app](/docs/images/anonymization-display-image.jpg)